PolarWolf314/softeng-306-project-2/README.md

 ## Notes

-* We're using the Gradle [Shadow](https://imperceptiblethoughts.com/shadow) plugin in order to bundle all our dependencies into a single executable JAR file (known as a *fat-JAR*).
+- We’re using the Gradle [Shadow](https://imperceptiblethoughts.com/shadow) plugin in order to bundle all our dependencies into a single executable JAR file (known as a *fat-JAR*).